 People frequently add it to noodles served in Cha Chaan Tengs and Chaozhou-style restaurants.
 In Cheung Chau, people enjoy golden Fishballs as a snack.

 If the Chinese have Beijing Roast Duck, the Hong Kongers have Roast Goose.
-Even though you can taste Roast Goose in some places, no place can win Hong Kong.
+Even though you can taste Roast Goose in some places, no place can beat Hong Kong.

 Besides crispy skin and tender meat, you should dip it into a plum sauce to feel the harmonious symphony in your mouth.